rwxrob/zet/20210831191541/README.md

 known and yet it hardly seems like it.

-Now is the time to take back the power of learning, of self-learning, to rise up as an amorphous autodidactic nation committing to raising up everyone willing to put in the time and energy to learn.
+Now is the time to take back the power of learning, of self-learning, to rise up as an amorphous autodidactic nation committed to raising up everyone willing to put in the time and energy to learn.
 The learning revolution is already here, it never ended.
 It has been happening since the very beginning.
 The question is, will you join it?